lawrencechim/SmarTrip/README.md

 # TripNow
 Capstone project at Galvanize

-This is smart trip planner for you to start your trip today
+This is a smart trip planner for you to start your trip today